Warchal strings — violin, viola & cello

 Troubleshooting

-Bridge pulling forward forward: re-stand and retune; add the 10-minute play-in per string next time.
+Bridge pulling forward: re-stand and retune; add the 10-minute play-in per string next time.

 Scratchy upper strings: don't use too much rosin, adjust bow contact point; try Amber metal A for extra elasticity/cut.
 Synthetic cello strings require an adjustment in bowing technique and are less forgiving than metal strings.